Medical Physics (Master of Science)

 Required courses may be waived, with permission of the program director, if they have already been completed upon entry to the program.
 However, students must complete a minimum of 30 credit hours at Creighton University.
 Students may also be encouraged to take additional coursework – especially in anatomy and physiology – to prepare for future clinical residency work.

-- At least one year of undergraduate chemistry, at least one year of undergraduate biology, at least two years of undergraduate mathematics (including calculus and differential equations), and proficiency in at least one computer programming language is also required
+- Must include coursework in chemistry, biology, mathematics (including calculus and differential equations) and proficiency in at least one computer programming language

 Teaching and research fellowships are awarded each year.
 Graduate fellows receive full tuition remission and a cash stipend.
 Tuition remission is also extended to fellows in the summer sessions adjoining the fellowship year.
 Teaching and research fellows are required to provide the equivalent of 18 hours per week of service.
 Fellows must take a minimum of 8 credit hours per semester.